 However, he is skilled in negotiations and helping the parties in disputes to reach terms of settlement.
 He will try to break down barriers and encourage the parties to set out what it is each of them is seeking and then explore whether there is middle ground to strike a deal.

-“Mediation is a very effective and accessible method of resolving a dispute and reaching terms of settlement, rather than going all the way to trial.
+“Mediation is a very effective and efficient method of resolving a dispute and reaching terms of settlement, rather than going all the way to trial.
 There is no guarantee a claim will settle at mediation but a large number do.”

 When Use The Small Claims Mediation Service?